Tuberculosis: Effects on young children and how to prevent it

-When your little one starts coughing nonstop, you’ll probably take it as the first sign of a cold or the flu and will be bracing yourself a week or so of caring for a cranky, sick kid.
+When your little one starts coughing nonstop, you'll probably take it as the first sign of a cold or the flu.
+You then brace yourself a week or so of caring for a cranky, sick kid.

-But what if your child’s cough hasn’t gone away after two weeks and she doesn’t seem to be getting any better?
+But what if your child's cough does not go away after two weeks and she doesn't seem to be getting any better?

 TB usually affects the lungs but also can affect other organs such as lymph nodes, larynx (voice box), bones, intestines, and kidneys.

-So it is important that parents learn how to recognise the symptoms of a TB infection and how to prevent your little ones from getting it.
+So it is important that parents learn about tuberculosis signs and symptoms in babies and kids, as well as how to prevent your little ones from getting it.

 theAsianParent spoke to Dr Ong Kian Chung, Respiratory Specialist at Mount Elizabeth Hospital, for more insight about tuberculosis and its effect on young children.

-Dr Ong: In adults, any cough persisting more than 3 weeks should be evaluated more carefully, as cough due to common cold or flu should not persist longer than 3 weeks.
+Dr Ong: In adults, any cough persisting more than three weeks should be evaluated more carefully, as cough due to common cold or flu should not persist longer than 3 weeks.